enkidevs/curriculum/.archived/sql/ddl/alter/add-default-value.md

 ---
 ## Content

-In *MS Acccess* and *SQL Servers*, we can use the `ALTER TABLE` statement to set default values for desired columns:
+In *MS Access* and *SQL Servers*, we can use the `ALTER TABLE` statement to set default values in certain columns:
 ```sql
 ALTER TABLE table_name
 ALTER COLUMN column_name